MineClashTV/pao-tools/README.md

 2. In a terminal, cd to the directory where the jar file is located and type ```java -jar pao-tools*.jar```

 3. Follow the instructions, should be self-explanatory.
 Paths can be relative (e.g. "image.png") or direct (e.g. "/home/user/image.png")

+## Build and dev dependencies

+Image scaling functionality is based on the [imgscalr 4.2](https://github.com/rkalla/imgscalr) library.